JaneEverydayDoe/my_first_project/README.md

 # This is the README file for my_first_project

+Last updated: 02-Mar-2018

 The folders in this project are:

-* _data_ - is the folder where you will put all the data you have collected or been given to analyze.
+* _data_ - is the folder where you can find all the collected data.
-* _figures_ - is where you will put plots, data pictures, and other images you have created to show data to other people.
+* _figures_ - is where you can find all the  plots, data pictures, and other images.
-* _code_ - is where you will create code files for collecting, cleaning up, or analyzing data.
+* _code_ - is where you can find code files for collecting, cleaning up, or analyzing data.
-* _products_ - this is the place where you will place any reports, presentations, or products you create for sharing with other people.
+* _products_ - is where you can find reports, presentations, or products

+Data on crime is obtained from International Crime Data collected between 2015-2018 and is publicly available.
+Data on happiness is collected from the Survey of International Happiness.

+Contributors:
+- Jane Everyday Doe, jane.everyday.doe@gmail.com
+- John Everyday Doe, john.everyday.doe@gmail.com

+Cite:
+Doe, J, and Doe, J, Sample Analysis Using Sample Data, Working Paper, 2018